Towards an efficient and exact algorithm for dynamic dedicated path protection: Introduction

 The article is organized as follows.
-In Section \ref{related} we review related works, in Section \ref{statement} we state the research problem, in Section \ref{algorithm} we describe the algorithm, and in Section \ref{simulations} we report on the simulation results.
+In Section \ref{related}, we review related works, in Section \ref{statement}, we state the research problem, in Section \ref{algorithm}, we describe the algorithm, and, in Section \ref{simulations}, we report on the simulation results.
 Finally, Section \ref{conclusion} concludes the article.

-\section{Related works}
+\section{Related Works}

-The proposed algorithm is based on the \emph{generic} Dijkstra algorithm recently proposed \cite{10.1364/JOCN.11.000568}.
+The proposed algorithm is based on the \emph{generic} Dijkstra algorithm recently proposed~\cite{10.1364/JOCN.11.000568}.
 The generic Dijkstra algorithm is a generalization of the Dijkstra algorithm, which takes into account the spectrum continuity and contiguity constraints by introducing the \emph{incomparability relation} between solutions.
 Specifically, we modify the generic Dijkstra algorithm to work on a search graph, which is built using the input graph, and represents the possible ways of finding path pairs.
 Furthermore, we introduce the incomparability relation between pairs of paths.

-To the best of our knowledge, no efficient and exact algorithm for solving the dynamic routing problem with DPP in optical networks has been published.
+To the best of our knowledge, no efficient and exact algorithm (at least demonstrated by simulations) for solving the dynamic routing problem with DPP in optical networks has been published.
 In \cite{10.1109/INFCOM.2004.1354524}, the authors offered a proof that the dynamic RWA with DPP is nondeterministic polynomial time complete (NP-complete).
-In \cite{10.1109/ACCESS.2019.2901018}, the authors offered a proof that the dynamic RMSA with DPP is NP-complete.
-In contrast, we propose an efficient (of polynomial pessimistic time and memory complexities) and exact (with the correctness proven) algorithm, which is a proof the stated problem is tractable.
+In Reference \cite{10.1109/ACCESS.2019.2901018}, the authors offered a proof that the dynamic RMSA with DPP is NP-complete.
+In contrast, we propose an algorithm with the efficiency and exactness demonstrated by simulations, which suggests the problem may be tractable.